wp-media/wp-rocket/docs/api.md

 Do not use Action Scheduler API functions prior to `'init'` hook with priority `1`.
 Doing so could lead to unexpected results, like data being stored in the incorrect location.

+Action Scheduler provides `Action_Scheduler::is_initialized()` for use in hooks to confirm that the data stores have been initialized.

 ## Function Reference / `as_enqueue_async_action()`

 ### Description